harterSe/text-security/README.md

 ```
 npm install
-npm run build -- --help
 ```

-this will print the possible Options:
+This will print the possible options:

 ```
 npm run build -- --help